gabbersonger/graphe-app/README.md

 <br/><br/>

-**Random todos**

-- [ ] Split `GetScriptureSections` request into multiple batches for larger ranges that perform concurrently
-- [ ] Validate bible ranges passed to go functions

 **Bugs**

-- [ ] Version book orders not preserved for displaying texts
+- [ ] Chapters starting in middle of paragraph don't show number
+- [ ] Verses split over two paragraph breaks show verse number twice
 - [ ] Does not currently handle missing verses well (e.g. goto)
 - [ ] Should hide chapters with no verses (e.g. LXX Proverbs 25-29)
-- [ ] Verses split over two paragraph breaks show verse number twice

 - [ ] While virtualiser is in locked mode scrollbar breaks functionality temporarily if you scroll too far away
 - [ ] Resizing window does not keep verse at top (currently: only keeps block + scroll offset)